 For example, someone who earned $102,000 in 2024 would have been in the 24% tax bracket.
 However, thanks to the annual inflation adjustment, the same $102,000 salary in 2025 puts them in the 22% tax bracket, which tops out at $103,350 for single filers.

-What Happens if the Current Tax Brackets Expire?
+What Would Happen if the Current Tax Brackets Expired?

 Keep in mind that the income ranges for each tax bracket wouldn’t revert to 2017 levels—only the rates.
-To illustrate how the tax brackets could potentially change if the TCJA sunsets, the Tax Foundation estimated the income ranges for each marginal rate in 2026 (adjusted for inflation).
+To illustrate how the tax brackets would have potentially changed if the TCJA sunsets, the Tax Foundation estimated the income ranges for each marginal rate in 2026 (adjusted for inflation).

 Tax Rate | Single Filers | Married Filing Jointly | Head of Household |